 Without Volunteer Firefighters our communities would be in trouble.
 They are the ones that people turn to in their time of need.
 Check these 5 legit reasons being a volunteer firefighter is absolutely worth it.

 Firefighters are the people you call when you need help- they are the ones to get the job done!
-Is it surprising to learn then, that over 70% of Firefighters in the United States are volunteer?
+Is it surprising to learn then that the majority of firefighters are volunteers?
+That’s right, over 70% of Firefighters in the United States are volunteer.

 I know it shocked me, I thought for sure that more career fireman would be employed across the nation, but for some towns and counties that just isn’t an option.

 That is why Volunteer Firefighters are so important.
 If they don’t have the training requirements and the willingness to save strangers then those people might not be saved in their time of need.

 This can be a meaningful and important way to serve your neighbors and the community you love.